aliireza/ddio-bench/TESTBED.md

 ## Data Plane Development Kit (DPDK)

-We use [DPDK][dpdk-page] to bypass kernel network stack in order achieve line rate in our tests.
+We use [DPDK][dpdk-page] to bypass kernel network stack in order to achieve line rate in our tests.
 To build DPDK, you can run the following commands.
-Note that Mellanox drivers (e.g., MLX5) is not enabled by default and you should enable them in `dpdk/config/common_base` if you have Mellanox cards.
+Note that Mellanox drivers (e.g., `MLX5`) is not enabled by default and you should enable them in `dpdk/config/common_base` if you have Mellanox cards.

 ```bash
 git clone https://github.com/DPDK/dpdk.git